raychongtk/wallet/README.md

 - Assume all transactions are settled immediately without any payment gateway
 - Assume all wallets are open and available for money movement
 - Assume all wallets are in single currency and in USD
+- Assume only wallet and ledger is involved and no payment channel is needed

 ---